Geopolitics & Asia

 An Unprecedented Deportation Campaign (2023-2026)

-On-the-ground coverage of the deportation of millions of Afghans from Pakistan and Iran.
-Reported from the Torkham border crossing, Kabul, and other places, this reporting led coverage of one of the largest and most rapid forced migrations in recent history.
+On-the-ground coverage of the forced departure of millions of Afghans from Pakistan and Iran.
+Reported from the Torkham border crossing, Kabul, and other locations, this coverage documented one of the largest and most rapid episodes of forced migration in recent history.

 Afghans awaited U.S. resettlement.
 Pakistan sent them back to the Taliban.